amethyst/specs/book/src/03_dispatcher.md

 ---

-[The next chapter][c4] will be a really short chapter about `Resource`s, a way to share data between systems which do only exist independent of entities (as opposed to 0..1 times per entity).
+[The next chapter][c4] will be a really short chapter about `Resource`s, a way to share data between systems which only exist independent of entities (as opposed to 0..1 times per entity).